Frank Barlow (Coronation Street): Background

 Postman Frank has been described as the archetypal "hard-working northern man", he dedicated his life to providing for his family.
-The family's working-class background meant Frank was resentful of Ken upon his return from university prior to the first episode, and their differences spilled out into the early episodes and continued throughout.
+The family's working-class background meant Frank was resentful of Ken upon his return from university before the first episode, and their differences spilled out into the early episodes and continued throughout.

 Frank Barlow was born in 1913 to parents Edna and Sidney Barlow.
 Frank joined the navy when he was 16 and he became very much a "man's man".
 His influences in life from that early age were men, and he depended on his superiors when his father Sidney died and Frank's mother Edna was taken ill soon after and spent time in a psychiatric unit, which prompted Frank to leave the Navy once his training was finished.
 A few years later Frank was introduced to Ida Leathers, a friend of his sister Marjorie, and the pair quickly fell for each other.
 Frank and Ida married on 1 May 1938, and went on to have two sons, Kenneth (b.
 1939) and David (b.
 1942).